keith-dev/openbsd/src/distrib/macppc/ramdisk/install.md

 A valid MBR for an OpenBSD bootable disk must contain at least:

 a) One DOS (id '06') partition at least 1MB in size.
-This is where OpenFirmware will look for the 'ofwboot' program used to boot OpenBSD.
-Consult your PowerPC OpenFirmware manual -and- the INSTALL.$ARCH file for directions on setting up this partition correctly.
+This is where Open Firmware will look for the 'ofwboot' program used to boot OpenBSD.
+Consult your PowerPC Open Firmware manual -and- the INSTALL.$ARCH file for directions on setting up this partition correctly.

 b) One OpenBSD (id 'A6') partition.